 In a three-cluster configuration, Process Portal relies on applications on both the application deployment target cluster and the support cluster.
 In a four-cluster configuration, Process Portal relies on applications on both the application deployment target cluster and the web cluster.

-The reason that the Information Center links to topics that describe how to configure a routing server for Business Space is because Process Portal uses the Business Space framework.
+The reason that the product documentation links to topics that describe how to configure a routing server for Business Space is because Process Portal uses the Business Space framework.

 Resolving the problem

 You can use any type of routing server, for example, an existing proxy server, any other web server, reverse proxy server, HTTP server, load balancer, or network layer IP sprayer.

 Whichever product you decide to use, refer to the appropriate product documentation for more details about configuring it.